chhotii-alex/konkat/README.md

 Leave that process running in one Terminal window.
 Notice that if you edit program.js, nodeman will re-start this server, and the updated data will be served.
 This allows us to test the "Refresh Data" functionality of KonKat.

-To run KonKat itself, from the konkat directory, run:
+To run KonKat itself: from the konkat directory, run:

 ```
 npm run dev